zhuangheihei/street_food_sharing/README.md

 * Issue: can not delete embedded comment from Streetfood schema
     * Modified comment/delete router
     * Not only delete comment in database's Comment collection, but also delete the comment embedded in streetfood.
+* Issue: Edit can not apply to both comment and embedded comment

 * Todo:
     * Add streetfood creating time